revature-scalawags/Tristan-Project0/README.md

 Program Explanation:

-First, the program creates an HTTP request to speedrun.com for a JSON of a leaderboard based upon the leaderboard selected by the user.
+This program creates an HTTP request to speedrun.com for a JSON of a leaderboard based upon the leaderboard selected by the user (leaderboard game, category, and size can be specified).
 The program retrieves this JSON as a string, parses it into a JSON object using the play-json library, and then creates a SpeedrunDAO which contains all speedruns in the leaderboard requested.

 The SpeedrunDAO consists of a MongoDB collection, where speedruns are the documents and their associated variables are the fields.
 The program contains many methods which utilize MongoDB to anaylze and manipulate the data contained